-The mission of the Alpha Center, which is housed within the Institute for Achievement and Learning, is to develop a personalized profile of each student in preparation for enrollment to Lynn University through the evaluation of abilities and interpretation of each student's potential for success.
+The mission of the Alpha Center, which is housed within the Institute for Achievement and Learning, is to develop a personalized profile of each student by evaluating abilities and interpreting each student's potential for success.
 The Alpha Center's vision is to help students develop an understanding and knowledge about themselves to empower them to become lifelong learners.
-The Alpha Center is the first step towards this lifelong learning goal.
-We will help students explore, discover and learn about themselves in order to excel in the culture of the Lynn University campus.
+The Alpha Center is the first step toward this lifelong learning goal.
+The center helps students explore, discover and learn about themselves so that they may excel in the culture of the Lynn University campus.

-The process will begin in the admission stage.
-Each student will be interviewed and will complete a series of evaluations and personality inventories.
+The process begins in the admission stage.
+Each student is interviewed and completes a series of evaluations and personality inventories during the FYE experience.
 These evaluations and inventories are designed to measure learning styles, cognitive potential, multiple intelligence clusters and personal interests.

-After this initial process the Alpha Center will provide each student with a profile that reflects individual interests and values, and suggests learning environments, campus activities and study methods that may be most effective.
+After this initial process, the Alpha Center provides each student with a profile that reflects individual interests and values, and suggests learning environments, campus activities and study methods that may be most effective.